NVDY Dividend: Yield, Schedule, and What to Expect

 How does the NVDY dividend work?

-NVDY holds the companies in synthetic covered-call income on NVIDIA (NVDA), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+NVDY holds what is in synthetic covered-call income on NVIDIA (NVDA), collects the income those holdings generate, and distributes it to shareholders monthly, net of its approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The YieldMax NVDA Option Income Strategy ETF (NVDY) is an actively managed exchange-traded fund from YieldMax, operated under Tidal Trust II with Tidal Investments as adviser.
 It does not buy NVIDIA shares directly.
 Instead it uses a synthetic options position to gain exposure to NVDA's price and writes (sells) call options against that exposure, a covered-call style income strategy applied to a single stock.
 The premiums collected from selling those calls fund large distributions that have been paid weekly in recent periods (the fund historically paid monthly).
 Because writing calls exchanges potential upside for premium income, NVDY participates in only a limited portion of NVDA rallies while still bearing most of NVDA's downside.
 The advertised distribution rate is high but is heavily influenced by NVDA's implied volatility and frequently includes a substantial return of capital component, meaning part of each payout can be investors' own principal returned rather than newly earned income.
 Over time this combination can erode the fund's net asset value, so the total return of holding NVDY can lag the total return of simply owning NVDA, especially in strong up markets.
 The expense ratio is high relative to broad index ETFs.

-• Fee drag: the approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) expense ratio is deducted before you receive distributions.
+- Fee: the approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare NVDY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how NVDY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how NVDY's income fits your real portfolio in Walnut.

 The bottom line on the NVDY dividend